Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

-LA Valley College's Urban Forest
+LAVC Urban Forest

-Established by LAVC's founding Biology faculty, the college now has over 1,600 trees and plants that make up its thriving urban forest.
+Established by LAVC's founding Biology faculty, the college's urban forest now has over 1,600 trees and plants.
 The beautiful campus environment is not only enjoyed by students, faculty and the community, but is also a teaching tool for biology students.
 Read the History of LAVC's Urban Forest.

 In 2010, the college embarked on a establishing a Urban Forest Master Plan to help guide the college on the ongoing maintenance and sustainability of its diverse urban forest.
 In addition, creation of the urban forest master plan set the pathway for Valley College's desire to apply to be a Tree Campus USA®.
 The Urban Forest Master Plan provides the college with an all encompassing resource in the preservation, restoration and regeneration of their invaluable asset.
 The campus’ urban forest is not only a vital part of LAVC’s identity, its stature is equally important for the surrounding community.
 Preservation of this valuable asset is crucial both to the community and the College.
 Read about the LAVC Urban Forest Master Plan.

 In March 2012, the college became the first community college in California, and the first college campus in Los Angeles to be named as a Tree Campus USA® by the Arbor Day Foundation and Toyota Motors North America, Inc. This notable honor was celebrated by Arbor Day Foundation and Toyota of North America with a tree planting event on October 15, 2012.

 Today, following LAVC's lead, several other colleges and universities across California have taken steps to become a Tree Campus USA.
 Valley is proud of being an early leader in sustainable urban forest management in the state.